GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants are crisis centers that are part of the 988 Suicide and Crisis Lifeline network and provide 24/7 services.
+Eligible applicants must be crisis centers that are part of the 988 Suicide and Crisis Lifeline Network and provide 24/7 services.
+Applicants must demonstrate capacity for follow-up care, coordination with behavioral health systems, and compliance with federal grant requirements.

 Geographic Eligibility